Alex-chulu/Malawi-data-portal-api/README.md

 historical places, hospitals, schools, and villages.
 This API allows developers to retrieve and utilize the data for their applications or research purposes.

+Growing up in Malawi, I witnessed firsthand the challenges faced due to limited access to organized and reliable data.
+This inspired me to develop the Malawi Data Portal API, a platform that provides easy access to crucial data about Malawi.

+I realized that access to comprehensive and up-to-date data is essential for informed decision-making in various sectors such as healthcare, education, and urban planning.
+This project aims to bridge the data gap and empower individuals and organizations with the information they need to make impactful decisions.

 ## Base URL

 The base URL for the API is: `https://api.malawidataportal.com` `This is a test url and not used in production.